 In the Lizzie Borden case, Trickey would disgrace himself and prove himself a liar.
 He and a detective manufactured a false story about Lizzie Borden that claimed she had taken a lover, become pregnant and been disowned by her father, which gave her a motive for killing him.

 The problem with the story was it was fabricated.
 And in the Borden case Trickey wasn’t a paid witness in a courthouse far away in the wild west.
-His false reports were quickly discovered, and he fled to Canada under a false name.
+His false reports were quickly discovered, and he fled to Canada under an alias.
 There he “fell” under the wheels of a train and died.

 As for John Conrad, his marriage to Mabel disintegrated into a he-said/she-said rowdy fight with accusations of adultery all around.
-By 1895 they were divorced and John was well on to his way to concluding his life as a drunken reprobate.
+By 1895 they were divorced.
+John was then well on to his way to concluding his life as a drunken reprobate.